 Glancy Prongay & Murray LLP Reminds Investors of Looming Deadline in the Class Action Lawsuit Against Polished.com Inc. f/k/a 1847 Goedeker Inc. (POL)

-/EIN News/ -- LOS ANGELES, Dec.
-08, 2022 (GLOBE NEWSWIRE) -- Glancy Prongay & Murray LLP (“GPM”) reminds investors of the upcoming December 30, 2022 deadline to file a lead plaintiff motion in the class action filed on behalf of investors who purchased or otherwise acquired Polished.com Inc. f/k/a 1847 Goedeker Inc. (“Polished” or the “Company”) (NYSE: POL) securities: (a) pursuant and/or traceable to the registration statement and related prospectus issued in connection with the Company’s 2020 initial public offering (the “IPO” or “Offering”); and/or (b) between July 27, 2020 and August 25, 2022, inclusive (the “Class Period”).
+LOS ANGELES, Dec.
+08, 2022 (GLOBE NEWSWIRE) -- Glancy Prongay & Murray LLP ("GPM") reminds investors of the upcoming December 30, 2022 deadline to file a lead plaintiff motion in the class action filed on behalf of investors who purchased or otherwise acquired Polished.com Inc. f/k/a 1847 Goedeker Inc. ("Polished" or the "Company") POL securities: (a) pursuant and/or traceable to the registration statement and related prospectus issued in connection with the Company's 2020 initial public offering (the "IPO" or "Offering"); and/or (b) between July 27, 2020 and August 25, 2022, inclusive (the "Class Period").

 If you suffered a loss on your Polished investments or would like to inquire about potentially pursuing claims to recover your loss under the federal securities laws, you can submit your contact information at www.glancylaw.com/cases/polishedcom-inc/.
 You can also contact Charles H. Linehan, of GPM at 310-201-9150, Toll-Free at 888-773-9224, or via email at shareholders@glancylaw.com to learn more about your rights.